emmadunne/R-Basics/README.md

 * [Download and install RStudio Desktop](https://www.rstudio.com/products/RStudio/#Desktop)

-There so much info, tips and help out there for using R, but to get started I would recommend these simple guides:
+There is so much info out there online and in books for using R, but if you're just getting started, I would recommend these simple guides:

 * [YaRrr!
 The Pirates's Guide to R](https://bookdown.org/ndphillips/YaRrr/where-did-this-book-come-from.html)
 * [An Introduction to R and RStudio cheatsheet - Miles Benton](http://sirselim.github.io/Introduction-to-R-and-RStudio/cheatsheet/index.html)
 * [R for cats](https://rforcats.net/)

 Once you have RStudio installed and opened, take a look around!
-At first you'll see three panes: the console on the right and two panes on the left with various tabs you can click on to move across the different features.
-Don't worry too much about what each of them does for now - we'll find out in due course!

 ![](./images/RStudio.png)

-You can change the arrangement of these panes as well as choose a colourful theme for RStudio:
+You can change the arrangement of these panes as well as pick a colourful theme for RStudio:

 1. Select _Tools > Global Options.._
 2. Navigate to the _Appearance_ tab
 3. Choose an editor theme from the dropdown menu
 4. Click _Apply_ then _OK_

-**TIP:** Choose a theme where you can see commented lines of code clearly i.e. those that begin with a hash symbol (e.g. Cobalt, Merbivore)

 #### 1.2.
 Set up a new R Project